Alvin Rosco Stancil

 Esther was one of 14 children born to Penny and Sanders.
 Penny and Sanders married in 1874.
 Sanders owned his own farm and employed farm laborers.
 They attended the Primitive Baptist Church.

-Musical gathering were often held in the Peedins' Pine Level home.
-Alvin met her brothers, Millard, who played the violin and James who played the mandolin.
-Alvin, Harvey, Leumos Stancil and Fletcher Hill were invited, along with many others.
+Musical gatherings were often held in the Peedins' Pine Level home.
+Alvin met her brothers, Millard, who played the violin, and James who played the mandolin.
+Alvin, Harvey, Leumos Stancil, and Fletcher Hill were invited, along with many others.
 Leumos was Josiah Stancil's son and Fletcher was Tempy Ann's son.

 Alvin had a number of tenants and farms in Johnston County.
 Among his tenant farms were two near Micro, the Smith Place and the Hawkins Track, a two-horse farm or two-tenant farm, it was about 30 acres.
 He had a place near Gilliam Stancil's Store in Shoeheel.
 Gilliam was an adopted son of James Henry Stancil (his uncle).
 Alvin kept the Haywood Hales' Place.